-This morning we drive to the charming medieval hilltop town of Weinheim to visit Sichtungsgarten Hermannshof, a renowned experimental botanical and trial garden encompassing a centuries-old rolling parkland.
+This morning we drive to the charming medieval hilltop town of Weinheim to visit Sichtungsgarten Hermannshof, a renowned experimental botanical garden encompassing centuries-old rolling parkland.
 It is considered one of the finest and most exciting modern gardens in Europe.
 Director Cassian Schmidt is internationally recognised for his work using natural plant communities as models for sustainable plant combinations in urban environments and private gardens.
-The garden contains over 2,500 different types and species of perennials and a number of notable trees.
+The garden contains over 2,500 different types of perennials and a number of notable trees.

 This afternoon we return to Rüdesheim am Rhein where there will be time at leisure to explore this winemaking town with its cobbled streets lined with historic buildings.
 In the evening we gather for a farewell dinner at a local restaurant.
 (Overnight Rüdesheim am Rhein) BD

 Day 21: Tuesday 22 June, Rüdesheim am Rhein – Frankfurt Airport